nagydani/seedling/seed/README.md

 The Seed is a basic abstraction above the computer hardware and the operating system (if there is one; some Seeds may run on the "bare metal").
 It is a program implementing the Seed language.
-The Seed language is a low-level programming language whose sole objective is to compile other Seeds and the Sprout (a hihger-level language with similar syntax, but richer semantics).
+The *Seed language* is a low-level programming language whose sole objective is to compile other Seeds and the Sprout (a hihger-level language with similar syntax, but richer semantics).

-All Seeds are written in *Seed language*, and thus can compile each other.
+All Seeds are written in Seed language, and thus can compile each other.
 Every computer architecture requires its own Seed.
 Porting the entire Seed/Sprout/Seedling stack onto a new architecture only requires writing a